limengwsu/Thylakoid_VD/README.md

 ####====How to get the correct input csv file?====####

-Just in case one has not dealt with similar problem or never studied thylakoid structure, please see the following illustrated screenshot for how to generate an input "x,y" dataset.
+Just in case one has not dealt with similar problem or never studied thylakoid structure, please see the following illustrated screenshot for how to generate an input "x,y" dataset using ImageJ or Fiji:

+How_to_prepare_for_ThylakoidVD_csv.png